cobweb-eu/QA_wps_processes/readme.md

 * Certain processing (such as blur checking of high-resolution photographs and R scripts with complex geometric inputs) may require increases in Tomcat heap size.
 E.g. modify ``JAVA_OPTS="-Djava.awt.headless=true`` to something like ``-Xmx1024m`` for 1024mb of heap space.

 * Incorrectly configured R processes can cause unexpected errors.
 Avoid using commas within the the WPS4R input/ouput tags as these are used for parsing.
+To help debugging, monitoring the RServe stdout can be useful (start the R server with RServe(TRUE) from an R prompt - only seems to work for Linux).

 * Incorrectly compiled Java processes can cause unexpected errors.
 Check GetCapbilities requests execute correctly following addition of new processes.
 E.g. An error of ``ERR_INCOMPLETE_CHUNKED_ENCODING`` may occur if one process is not compiled or deployed correctly.